On this page

 - Shower or bathe within two hours of being outdoors to wash away loose ticks.

 - Carefully remove ticks found attached to the skin.
-Gently use fine pointed (needle-nose) tweezers to grasp head and mouth parts of the tick as close to the skin as possible.
-Pull slowly to remove the whole tick.
-Try not to squash or crush the tick since this can help bacteria to get into the body.
+Use clean, needle-nose tweezers to grasp head and mouth parts of the tick as close to the skin as possible.
+Pull straight out slowly to remove the whole tick.
+Try not to squash, twist, or crush the tick since this can help bacteria to get into the body.

-- If the mouthparts of the tick break off or do not come out, PHAC recommends to remove them with tweezers or, if you are unable to remove them easily, leave alone and let the skin heal and consult your healthcare provider.
+- If the mouthparts of the tick break off or do not come out, PHAC recommends to remove them with tweezers or, if you are unable to remove them easily, leave alone to let the skin heal and consult your healthcare provider.

-- Wash affected area with soap and water or disinfect with alcohol hand sanitizer after removing ticks.
+- Wash affected area and your hands with soap and water or disinfect with alcohol hand sanitizer after removing the tick.